 Just about everyone in the RV industry recognizes the name Dometic.
-However, a name that to one person may represent the best in refrigerators or toilets suggests water heaters to
+However, a name that to one person may represent the best in refrigerators or toilets suggests water heaters to someone else.

 There are some key commonalities among all Dometic products, though.
 One is a deep understanding of mobile living and the mobile lifestyle, whether it’s on the road in an RV or truck, or on the water.
 Another is innovation.